GCDigitalFellows/GCDRI_databases/dboutline.md

 - The [data type](https://www.sqlite.org/datatype3.html) will affect the behavior of the data in that field.
 SQL data types are things like DATE, TIME, VARCHAR, INTEGER, XML.

 - The [constraints](http://www.tutorialspoint.com/sqlite/sqlite_constraints.htm) will  affect the behavior of the data in that field.
 Constraints are things like PRIMARY KEY, FOREIGN KEY, UNIQUE, DEFAULT, AUTOINCREMENT, NOT NULL.

+1. Open the SQL editor: go to “Tools” and click on “Open SQL editor”.

 2. Create a table called *programs* with a field (column) for academic programs:
 ```